 Staying in front of your expenses does not need to be an uphill battle.
 Lay out your operating costs to make managing expenses easy.
 First, you need to find your total amount of expenses.
 Your expenses are a mixture of fixed and variable costs and to calculate them, make a list of everything you purchase for your company.
 In the following example, we are going to track the expenses for John Doe’s long haul company, ABC Trucking.

-John duns a 2-truck company.
+John runs a 2-truck company.
 In order to calculate how much his business needs to make per month, John makes a list of all the fixed and variable expenses of operating two trucks.

 When tracking your cost-per-mile, it is important to have a business plan.
 Layout exactly what you expect from your business.
 When things change, update your plan.
 Keeping your expenses up-to-date will help you set realistic plans for the future.